West Germany: Reforms during the 1960s

 Konrad Adenauer was 73 years old when he became chancellor in 1949, and for this reason he was initially reckoned as a caretaker.
 However, he ruled for 14 years.
 The grand statesman of German postwar politics had to be dragged—almost literally—out of office in 1963.

 In October 1962 the weekly news magazine Der Spiegel published an analysis of the West German military defence.
 The conclusion was that there were several weaknesses in the system.
 Ten days after publication, the offices of Der Spiegel in Hamburg were raided by the police and quantities of documents were seized.
 Chancellor Adenauer proclaimed in the Bundestag that the article was tantamount to high treason and that the authors would be prosecuted.
 The editor/owner of the magazine, Rudolf Augstein spent some time in jail before the public outcry over the breaking of laws on freedom of the press became too loud to be ignored.
 The FDP members of Adenauer's cabinet resigned from the government, demanding the resignation of Franz Josef Strauss, Defence Minister, who had decidedly overstepped his competence during the crisis.
 Adenauer was still wounded by his brief run for president, and this episode damaged his reputation even further.
 He announced that he would step down in the fall of 1963.
 His successor was to be Ludwig Erhard.

 In the early 1960s, the rate of economic growth slowed down significantly.
-In 1962 growth rate was 4.7% and the following year, 2.0%.
+In 1962, the growth rate was 4.7%, and the following year it was 2.0%.
 After a brief recovery, the growth rate slowed again into a recession, with no growth in 1967.

 A new coalition was formed to deal with this problem.
 Erhard stepped down in 1966 and was succeeded by Kurt Georg Kiesinger.
 He led a grand coalition between West Germany's two largest parties, the CDU/CSU and the Social Democratic Party (SPD).
 This was important for the introduction of new emergency acts: the grand coalition gave the ruling parties the two-thirds majority of votes required for their ratification.
 These controversial acts allowed basic constitutional rights such as freedom of movement to be limited in case of a state of emergency.